bleaktwig/yuadrem-wiki/docs/religion/index.md

 |:------------------------------------------------------:|
 | _Etian signature of Relas._                            |

 * **Elña** is the goddess of tradition and forests.
-She was the "immortal" queen of the kingdom of Gronselar<!-- TODO.
-Link. --> in the far south of the world.
+She was the "immortal" queen of the kingdom of Gronselar<!--TODO:LINK---> in the far south of the world.
 She was ascended by Pagram, and often takes the shape of a white deer, watching of the descendants of the gronselarian irds, who she still takes under her care.

 * **Havetish** is the god of both leadership and tyranny.
 Their mortal name was Qina, and were the elf warlord who led an army of their kin against the Jenkash's irds in the Na'anian wars.
 They were ascended by the god of conflict Vahan, and are depicted with a bark and a spear carved from purpleheart wood.